|

 Jerry: Arachnid.

-Rick: I see where they have automated their leagues with smart cards.
-Do you use those? (ed note: Smart cards are credit-card sized devices that download all of the evening's game information from the electronic machines.
+Rick: I see where Arachnid has automated their leagues with smart cards.
+Do you use those? (ed note: Smart cards are credit-card sized devices that download all of the evening's game information from the electronic dart machines.
 Manual record-keeping is eliminated.
-This feature is an option when buying a coin-op machine.)
+This feature is an option when buying a coin-op soft-tip dart machine.)

 Jerry: I'd like to use them but my players don't like them.
 I've got some opposition and I don't want to put $1,000 out and not have them use it.